“Strong upbeat advocacy style: she certainly has the court’s ear.”

 Construction and Engineering

 - Advising the main contractor on an expedited appeal in a foreign jurisdiction in a claim by residents of a condominium arising out of alleged construction defects.
-The dispute concerned non-delegable duties and independent contractors.
+The dispute concerned the existence and application of the independent contractor defence.

 - Advising a Housing Association in disputes related to the administration of the inter-related construction contracts on JCT standard forms for an urban regeneration project involving the construction of a mixed use development, car park and apartment blocks.